Luhmeiy/Luhmeiy/README.md

 # Hello there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30" >
-Ahoy, I'm Luiz Henrique Medeiros, a front-end developer from Brazil.
+Ahoy, I'm Luiz Henrique Medeiros, a frontend developer from Brazil.

-I'm deeply in love with books and writing, so coding seemed like the next reasonable step.
+Since I was a child, I was deeply in love with books and writing, so coding seemed like the next reasonable step.

 I also enjoy 80s "so bad, it's good" fantasy/sci-fi movies and metalcore.

-#### Discover more about me on [my personal website](https://luhmeiy.vercel.app/).
+#### You can see my projects at [my portfolio](https://luhmeiy.vercel.app/).

 ## 📑 Personal Info
 ### ⚡ Tech Stack